TycheSoftwares/arconix-shortcodes/readme.txt

 = How can I collapse all the accordions? =

-While you can set the accordions to all collapse on load, the jQuery Tools script that powers these accordions does not support closing all the accordions once one has been opened.
+While you can set the accordions to all collapse when the page is first loaded, the jQuery Tools script that powers these accordions does not support closing all the accordions once one has been opened.

 = The Accordions/Tabs/Toggles isn't working =
 While you can certainly start a thread in the [support forum](http://arcnx.co/ashelp), there are some troubleshooting steps you can take beforehand to help speed up the process.